Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Laplacian-type operators on manifolds and on bounded domains with Dirichlet/Neumann boundary conditions and Strichartz estimates

 Then the following Strichartz estimate holds for every $x \in \D(A^{\frac{2}{3p}})$

-\end{Lemma} Let us notice that when $p=\infty$, then $q=2$ and the inequality \eqref{eqn-Strichartz} becomes the classical one
+\end{lemma} Let us notice that when $p=\infty$, then $q=2$ and the inequality \eqref{eqn-Strichartz} becomes the classical one

-\begin{Remark} In the case where $(M,\mathrm{g})$ is a boundaryless manifold with $\mathrm{g} \in C^\infty$, the estimate \eqref{eqn-Strichartz} holds with $s=\frac{1}{2p}$ instead of $s=\frac{2}{3p}$, see the paper \cite{Burq+G+T_2004} by Burq, G\'{e}rard and Tzvetkov.
-In particular, the Strichatz estimates for a boundaryless manifold are stronger than the Strichatz estimates for a bounded domain with smooth boundary. \end{Remark}
+\begin{remark} In the case where $(M,\mathrm{g})$ is a boundaryless manifold with $\mathrm{g} \in C^\infty$, the estimate \eqref{eqn-Strichartz} holds with $s=\frac{1}{2p}$ instead of $s=\frac{2}{3p}$, see the paper \cite{Burq+G+T_2004} by Burq, G\'{e}rard and Tzvetkov.
+In particular, the Strichartz estimates for a boundaryless manifold are stronger than the Strichartz estimates for a bounded domain with smooth boundary. \end{remark}

-From Lemma \ref{thm-BSS2008} we can deduce the following Strichartz estimates for the deterministic and stochastic convolutions. \begin{Lemma} Assume that $T>0$.
+From Lemma \ref{thm-BSS2008} we can deduce the following Strichartz estimates for the deterministic and stochastic convolutions. \begin{lemma} Assume that $T>0$.
 In the situation of Lemma \ref{thm-BSS2008}, we take $\vartheta \in \left[\frac{4}{3p},1\right]$ and $r \in (1,\infty)$. \begin{itemize} \item[i)] We have the homogeneous Strichartz estimate

 and the inhomogeneous Strichartz estimate

 for $f\in L^1(0,T;\D(A^{\frac\vartheta 2}))$. \item[ii)] Let $(\Omega,\F,\Prob)$ be a probability space, $Y$ be a separable real Hilbert space, $W$ a $Y$-canonical cylindrical Wiener processes adapted to a filtration $\Filtration$ satisfying the usual conditions.
 We have the stochastic Strichartz estimate